All Episodes

 Come on, man.

-The truth about Joe Biden's terrible, horrible.
+The truth about Joe Biden is terrible, horrible.

 No good, very bad presidency, because every title of a book needs to be a mile long these days.

-It just can't be, you know, Orca or War in Peace.
+It just can't be, you know, orca or war in peace.

 We have Herschel Walker coming up a little bit later.